TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/SSD1306Python64x48/Adafruit_Python_GPIO/README.md

 # Modified 96x64 display

-Modified for D1 Mini 96x64 OLED SSD1306 on Raspberry Pi 4 and RaspiOs
+Modified for D1 Mini 96x64 OLED SSD1306 on Raspberry Pi 4 and RaspiOs.
+Removed all install requirements python modules not required for this i2c display - otherwise modules such as Adafruit_BBIO are installed.

-Removed all install requirements python modules not required for this i2c display Otherwise modules such as Adafruit_BBIO are installed Tobias van Dyk 24 Sep 2020
+Tobias van Dyk 24 Sep 2020

 !!!Deprecation Warning!!!